bolt/docs/docs/other/contributing.md

   `$ git branch issue-123-create-login-form`

   You're now working in a branch.
-Any commit you do while you're in this branch will be commited to this branch only.
+Any commit you do while you're in this branch will be committed to this branch only.

 - Step 6: When you're done fixing, you can push your branch to a **new** branch in your GitHub repository by pushing your branch 'issue-123-create-login-form'